G. D. Agrawal

-Guru das Agrawal, also known as Sant Swami Sanand and Sant Swami Gyan Swaroop Sanand (20 July, 1932 – 11 October, 2018), was an Indian environmentalist, engineer, religious leader, monk, and professor.
-He was the Patron of Ganga Mahasabha, founded by Madan Mohan Malviya in 1905.
+Guru Das Agrawal, (20 July 1932 – 11 October 2018), was an Indian environmentalist, engineer, religious leader, monk, and professor.
+He was the patron of Ganga Mahasabha, founded by Madan Mohan Malviya in 1905.

 He is notable for several fasts undertaken to stop many projects on the River Ganga.
 His fast in 2009 led to the damming of the Bhagirathi River being stopped.

 Agrawal died on 11 October 2018, after fasting since 22 June 2018, demanding the government act on its promises to clean and save the Ganga.

 Early life

 Born to a farming family in Kandhla, Muzaffarnagar district, Uttar Pradesh, in 1932, he studied in local primary and secondary schools.
 He graduated in civil engineering from the University of Roorkee (now IIT Roorkee).
-While he was the member secretary of the Central Pollution Control Board during 1979 – 1980, he was also a visiting professor for environmental engineering at the University of Roorkee.
+While he was the member secretary of the Central Pollution Control Board during 1979–1980, he was also a visiting professor for environmental engineering at the University of Roorkee.

 In July 2011, he became a Hindu sannyasi and Swami Gyanswaroop Sanand.

 Environmental activism

 Background

 Despite numerous protests and representations by local citizens, 6 hydroelectric power-plant dams were planned, seeking clearance or already under construction, on a 125 km stretch of the Bhagirathi River's 2525 km length.
 This run is from the river's source at the Gangotri Glacier to the remote town of Uttarkashi in the Himalayan foothills.
-In pursuit of its energy intensive plan for economic growth, the Indian government had hastily pushed hydroelectric generating projects on the river, destroying what many describe as the traditional Indian ethos of worshipping and living in harmony with nature.
+As part of its plan for economic growth, the Indian government pushed forward hydroelectric projects on the river.